gozbert/JS_learning/README.md

 # JS_learning
-Set of the hit for learning JavaScript
+Set of the hits for learning JavaScript